School Psychology Faculty

 Courses taught: Behavior Analysis and Intervention, Foundations of Assessment, Psychological and Educational Testing, Psychotherapeutic Interventions

-Research interests: Experimental analysis of behavior in school-based settings and behavioral consultation.
+Research interests: Experimental analysis of behavior in school-based settings, behavioral consultation, and Emotional Labor among educators.

 Ph.D.
 University of Nebraska-Lincoln